 TV, harbinger of kommunisme, arrived in South Africa in 1976.
 This in spite of the Nationalist Party’s Posts and Telecommunications Minister Albert Hertzog’s determination not to telecommunicate.

 Hertzog had vowed that television would come to South Africa over his dead body, denouncing it as ‘a miniature bioscope over which parents would have no control’.
-He also argued that “imported fillums showing race mixing and advertising would make non-white Africans (or ‘plurals’) dissatisfied with their lot.”
-The new medium was the “devil’s own box, for disseminating communism and immorality.”
-The influential Dutch Reformed Church (the National Party at prayer) saw the new medium as ‘degenerate and immoral’.
-No doubt they had to send a few dominees oorsee to check and make sure it was as bad as vey fought.
-Prime Minister Hendrik Verwoerd was also full of wisdom, comparing television to atomic bombs and poison gas – “they are modern things, but that does not mean they are desirable.
-The goverrinmint has to watch for any dangers to the people, both spiritual and physical.”
+He also argued that ‘imported fillums showing race mixing and advertising would make non-white Africans (or ‘plurals’) dissatisfied with their lot.’
+Their God-ordained lot.
+The new medium was the ‘devil’s own box, for disseminating kommunisme and immorality.’
+This, naturally, made people curious.
+The influential Dutch Reformed Church, the National Party at prayer, saw the new medium as ‘degenerate and immoral’.
+This, naturally, made people curious.
+No doubt vey had to send a few dominees oorsee to check and make sure it was as bad as vey fought.
+Dominees can be like that.
+Prime Minister Hendrik Verwoerd was also full of wisdom, comparing television to atomic bombs and poison gas – ‘vey are modern fings, but vat does not mean vey are desirable.
+The goverrinmint has to watch for any dangers to ve people, both spiritual and physical.’
+That was onse Hennerik, now reduced to a street name.

 Very prescient of them all: I mean do we have free speech and human rights now?
 See!
 They TOLD you so!
 Not to even mention the scourge of ree-hality TV.

-But TV came to South Africa irregardless, only not to Clarens.
+But vere was no holding back ve small bioscope.
+TV came to South Africa irregardless, only not to Clarens.
 Citizens of Clarens had to listen enviously to Bethlehem se mense when they spoke of staring at the test pattern or watching The World At War.

 Then came The Dingleys and The Villagers, as well as comedy series Biltong and Potroast’s SA vs British comedians shootout, and variety program The Knicky Knacky Knoo Show.
-Also The Sweeney in Afrikaans (called Blitspatrollie).
+Also The Sweeney in Afrikaans, called Blitspatrollie locally.
 Things were now getting Crucial in Clarens!
 The frustrasie mounted.

 Then: A breakthrough!
 Someone discovered there was TV reception on the top of Mount Horeb which looms above the dorp!
 Mount Horeb, where Moses got the Ten Commandments, was about to beam down much breaking of the seventh and tenth commandments – the ones about adultery and coveting your neighbour’s wife’s ass.
 Yes, Mount Horeb is near Clarens, as is Bethlehem and the River Jordan.
 They wrote a book about it.